 Any crack across your induction hob’s glass needs repairing without delay.
 Unfortunately, it means the entire surface must be replaced.

-An authorised spare part should always be used as it will be tailored to fit your hob’s design.
+An authorised spare part should always be used as it will be precisely tailored to fit your hob’s design.
 It will also ensure the best performance, making your induction hob as good as new.

 Is a Cracked Induction Hob Safe to Use?